adekimpianna/MyFirstRepository/README.md

 # Week 1 Working with Code
 Here you can find:

-* Short profile of Yana, click here
+* Short profile of Yana, click [here](https://github.com/adekimpianna/MyFirstRepository/blob/master/Yana.md)
+* That is all